 If you want to proceed faster with your revisions and achieve better results, ask for feedback on your text.
 Ideally obtain feedback from at least two persons: one that is knowledgeable about your topic (probably because they work on the same or a similar topic) and one that doesn’t know about the specifics of your topic (but they are researchers in the same or a related field).

-12 tips for more clarity & accuracy in your writing
+12 tips for more clarity and accuracy in your scientific writing

 So what should you watch out for when you are revising your text for precision?